Bytez-com/onboarding/README.md

 * If you open an ML paper that we havent seen yet, it may take us a few seconds to crawl the web for its content and convert it to HTML.
 Thereafter, that paper should load in less than 1 second. :)
 * Please provide us feedback.
 We'll turn your ideas into features for the world to experience

+#### Features currently available
+* Smart-reader
+** Mark up papers with highlights and notes
+** Share highlights and notes with friends
+** See each paper's code, content, and dicussions from around the web
+* Save
+** Quick save papers to see them later
+** Save papers in private or shared folder
+* Search
+** Search for papers
+** Search for implemenations

 ## Getting started